Tuesday, June 18, 2013

 Thirty-four years ago--my, time flies when you're having violent revolution, wars, and terrorism--I wrote a few months after Iran's Islamist revolution that an entire generation would pass before the United States and Iran might reconcile.
 So far that prediction still holds.
 The same might well be true for the newer Islamist states.

-Posted by Barry Rubin at 5:14 PM
+Posted by Rubin Center at 5:14 PM